ClementNerma/NightOS/docs/specs/syscalls.md

 - `0x11`: the provided size, added to the start address, would exceed the process' range

 Unallocate a linear block of memory.

+## `0x52` SHARE_MEM

+Arguments:

+- Target process' PID (8 bytes)
+- Pointer to the buffer to share (CPU-dependent size)
+- Number of bytes to share (CPU-dependent size)
+- Command code (2 bytes)
+- Notification mode (1 byte): `0x00` to notify the process with the [`RECV_SHARED_MEM`](signals.md#0x52-recv_shared_mem) signal, `0x01` to skip it
+- Sharing mode (1 byte): `0x00` to perform a mutual sharing, `0x01` to perform an exclusive sharing
+- Access permissions (1 byte): strongest bit for read, next for write, next for exec - other bits are considered invalid when set

+Return value: Shared memory segment ID (8 bytes)

+Errors:

+- `0x10`: invalid notification mode provided
+- `0x11`: invalid sharing mode provided
+- `0x12`: invalid access permissions provided
+- `0x13`: access permissions were not set but the sharing mode is set to mutual
+- `0x14`: access permissions were provided but the sharing mode is set to exclusive
+- `0x15`: the buffer's start address is not aligned with a page
+- `0x16`: the buffer's length is not a multiple of a page's size
+- `0x17`: the buffer's size is null (0 bytes)
+- `0x18`: there is not enough contiguous space in the process' memory space to allocate the buffer

+Share memory pages of the current process with one or multiple external processes.
+In mutual sharing mode, the memory is available to both the sharer and the receiver.
+In exclusive mode, the memory is unmapped from the sharer process.
+The provided access permissions indicates how the receiver process will be able to access the shared memory when sharing in mutual mode.
+This will trigger in the target process the [`RECV_SHARED_MEM`](signals.md#0x52-recv_shared_mem) with the provided command code, unless the notification mode states otherwise.

+When a process wants to transmit a set of data without getting it back later, the exclusive mode is to prefer.
+When the data needs to be accessed back by the sharer, the mutual mode should be used instead.

+## `0x53` UNSHARE_MEM

+Arguments: Shared memory segment ID (8 bytes)

+Return value: -

+Errors:

+- `0x10`: unknown shared memory segment ID provided
+- `0x11`: provided sharing ID is exclusive

+Stop sharing a memory segment started by [`SHARE_MEM`](#0x52-share_mem).
+Note that only mutual sharing can be unmapped.
+This will trigger in the target process the [`UNSHARED_MEM`](signals.md#0x53-unshared_mem) signal.

+## `0x54` MEM_SHARING_INFO

+Arguments: Shared memory segment ID (8 bytes)

+Return value:

+- Sharer process' PID (8 bytes)
+- Receiver process' PID (8 bytes)
+- Sharing mode (1 byte): `0x00` for mutual mode, `0x01` for exclusive mode
+- Shared buffer's start address (CPU-dependent size)
+- Sharer buffer's length (CPU-dependent size)
+- Command code (2 bytes)
+- Access permissions (1 byte): for mutual sharings, strongest bit for read, next for write, next for exec ; for exclusive sharings, `0x00`

+Errors:

+- `0x10`: unknwon shared memory segment ID provided

+Get informations about a shared memory segment.